 Some people just seem intrinsically happy, right?
-Whereas others tend to veer towards unhappiness more often.
-The truth is, we can all be happy, and happiness is not an emotion we experience because of sheer luck or chance.
+Whereas others tend to veer towards unhappy more of the time.
+The truth is, we can all be happy.
+Happiness is not an emotion that we enjoy because of sheer luck or chance.
 Happiness, in fact, is so predictable that there is a simple formula that defines exactly what it is.

 The happiness equation

-But your happiness is not reliant on a potential rain shower and instead, it's reliant on your expectations.
-The best way to explain the definition of true happiness is with Mo Gawdat's Happiness Equation:
+But your happiness is not reliant on a chance rain shower.
+Instead, it’s reliant on your expectations.
+The best way to explain the definition of true happiness is with Mo Gawdat’s Happiness Equation:

 The formula reveals the secret to happiness—that when your expectations are equal to, or less than, the reality of events then you are happy.

 In reality, it’s not the event that makes us unhappy, it’s the way we think about it that does.
 Let that sink in.
 Your happiness is all in your perception, and the key is to focus on positive thoughts.
 Yes, it might rain on your wedding day but that doesn’t change the fact that you’re marrying the person you love!
 That is what makes it a wonderful day, not the weather.
 Not convinced?
 The best way to reaffirm the idea is with the Blank Brain Test.

 TODAY’S HAPPINESS TASK

 Start by recalling a time you felt unhappy, perhaps a friend was rude to you, and think about it for a minute or two.
 We know it’s not fun, but it will be worth it.